mbustosorg/blm-sign/README.md

 [![blmsign](http://img.youtube.com/vi/cws-HkbJuXY/0.jpg)](https://www.youtube.com/watch?v=cws-HkbJuXY "blmsign")

 The top level directory here is the Python code that manages the illumination and animation.
-The support directory contains the CNC cut files, layouts for the OSC controller, desing documents for the control box and budgeting information.
+The support directory contains the CNC cut files, layouts for the OSC controller, design documents for the control box and budgeting information.